Anooppandikashala/AndroidStudio/README.md

 Before going to install the android studio and all others please check the following..

 1. In BIOS Secure booting is ```off``` or ```disable```
-2. Enable hardware acceleration
+2. Enable hardware acceleration.
+For more info Goto [Link](https://2nwiki.2n.cz/pages/viewpage.action?pageId=75202968)
 3. In Ubuntu Check the kvm status For more info Goto [Link](https://www.alibabacloud.com/blog/how-to-install-and-configure-kvm-on-ubuntu-18-04_595501)
-4. For more info Goto [Link](https://2nwiki.2n.cz/pages/viewpage.action?pageId=75202968)

 ## 1. Ubuntu: